 These were the findings from research conducted in 2003 by Smither, London et al. A global corporation gave each of its 1,361 senior managers an opportunity to work with an external coach.
-The conclusion was that the coachees were more likely to set specific goals and to solicit ideas for improvement from their supervisors using an external coach.
+And they concluded that the coachees were more likely to set specific goals and to solicit ideas for improvement from their supervisors using an external coach.

-Whilst this might, on the surface, seem small, we know from Locke’s work on the goal setting theory the importance of setting specific goals because they are much more likely to be achieved.
-For a senior manager in a global corporation this can be the difference between delivering a major new project or not.
+Whilst this might, on the surface, seem small, we know from Locke’s work on the goal-setting theory the importance of setting specific goals because they are much more likely to be achieved.
+And for a senior manager in a global corporation, this can be the difference between delivering a major new project or not.

 5. Significant improvement in bottom-line measures after the external coaching intervention

-This was the conclusion from a study in 1997 by Olivero et al. The research used productivity as the determining factor of success.
-Productivity was measured before and after coaching and showed significant improvements in bottom-line measures after the coaching intervention.
+This was the conclusion from a study in 1997 by Olivero et al. And the research used productivity as the determining factor of success.
+In particular, productivity was measured before and after coaching and showed significant improvements in bottom-line measures after the coaching intervention.